brucetoo/Animation-with-fragment/README.md

 ![](app/1.gif)

-See [sample details](http://www.cyrilmottier.com/2014/05/20/custom-animations-with-fragments) for more details.
+See [Sample](http://www.cyrilmottier.com/2014/05/20/custom-animations-with-fragments) for more details.

 ## Credits